1

 Microgrids for Community Resilience Program

 The Microgrids for Community Resilience (MCR) grant program (as created by House Bill 22-1013) is designed to build community resilience regarding electric grid disruptions through the development of microgrids.
-The Microgrids for Community Resilience grants will be awarded to cooperative electric associations and municipally owned utilities to establish microgrid resources for rural communities.

 A microgrid is defined as a group of interconnected electric loads and distributed energy resources with clearly defined electrical boundaries that can function as a single, controllable entity with respect to the electric grid.
 Therefore, a microgrid can be connected to or disconnected from the electric grid to enable it to operate either in “grid-connected mode” or in “island mode.”

-Update on the MCR Planning Grant Application:
+Update on Microgrids (MCR) Construction and Planning Grant Applications

 Who Should Apply

-• Serve one or more eligible rural communities located within the applicant’s service territory.
+Cooperative electric associations and municipally-owned utilities that serve one or more eligible rural communities located within the applicant’s service territory are eligible to apply for both planning grants and construction/implementation grants.
 Rural communities are defined as a county with a population of less than 50,000 or a municipality/unincorporated area with a population of less than 25,000.
 The population criteria applies to the community/communities that the microgrid serves and is located in.
 You may refer to the Populations of Colorado Counties, Municipalities, and Unincorporated Areas for clarity on the definition of rural.

 A compiled list of state and federal technical assistance is available.
 DOLA has heard from stakeholders that a list of vendors that provide microgrids-related services is helpful for soliciting RFPs and understanding the offerings available.
 We have compiled a non-exhaustive list of vendors who have reached out to us.
 Please note: DOLA has not vetted these vendors and are not involved in the vendor selection processes.
 Complete the Microgrids Vendors Servicing Colorado Request Form if you would like to be added to the list.
 For removal from this list, please email Julia Masters